zynksoftware/Zynk-Workflow/_docs/Amazon-Vendor-Central-Connector/Downloading-Purchases-from-Amazon-Vendor-Central.md

 ---
 slug: downloading-purchases-from-amazon-vendor-central
 redirect_from: "/article/160-downloading-purchases-from-amazon-vendor-central"
-title: Downloading Purchases from Amazon Vendor Central
+title: Exporting Purchases from Amazon Vendor Central
 ---
-This task will download purchase orders (ORDERS) files from Amazon Vendor Central, and convert them to XML format.
+This task will export purchase orders (ORDERS) files from Amazon Vendor Central, and convert them to XML format.

 ## Settings
 ### Connection